jsoxford/jsoxford/_posts/2014-05-10-code-retreat.md

 ---
 #### What do I need to bring?

 Just your good self and a laptop.
-If you've got a ready-to-go environment all the better, but if not we'd recommend [http://www.tddbin.com/](TDDBin).
+If you've got a ready-to-go environment all the better, but if not we'd recommend [TDDBin](http://www.tddbin.com/).

 We'll provide drinks and lunch!

 ---
 #### How much does it cost?

 We take payment in fun, effort and brainpower.
-There is no entry fee, you just need to a href="http://lanyrd.com/2014/jsoxford-coderetreat/attendees/">RSVP on Lanyrd</a>.
+There is no entry fee, you just need to a [RSVP on Lanyrd](http://lanyrd.com/2014/jsoxford-coderetreat/attendees/).

 ---
 #### Where?